Documentation

 acc p < acc q

-A prior-sensitive account predicts stronger projection for higher-prior content — the modulation, derived from the account's shape, not stipulated.
+A prior-sensitive account predicts stronger projection for higher-prior content.

 Data: prior modulates projection for every predicate #